 **Please read the caption above.
 This is the face of victory.
 This was taken right after she completed her freestyle program and landed the Triple Axel.

 And now, back to Olympic sized inspiration.
 Note: All these elements are not intended to be worn all at once.
 Unless that’s your style.
 In that case, GET IT!

 Step one: Start with the crushed velvet

-Try pairing a crushed velvet top with your favorite pair of high waisted jeans OR go all in with a velvet romper and some bling like these.
+Try pairing a crushed velvet top with your favorite pair of high waisted jeans OR go all in with a velvet romper and some bling.

 The point is to have a hint of velvet without it being all people see.
 Velvet is such a great texture.
 To make your look more interesting, try mixing with other fabrics like a leather jacket or go for a little “high low” like crushed velvet strappy top paired with a bomber style jacket.